benjaminbolling/DynaGUI/README.md

 </table>
 The vertical axis from the 2D plot was converted to the horizontal axis, and colour intensity converted to the vertical axis.

+### Part 5: Getting Started Tutorial Completion
+Congratulations, you have now gone through the tutorial of all the applications of the DynaGUI package.
+Note that all configurations of the different applications can be saved and loaded at a later point in time.
+More information can be found under the next section User Guide.

 ## User Guide
 The user guide contains more information on how to use the package, see [User Guide](UserGuide.pdf).